grnet/archipelago/docs/archipelago.rst

 Archipelago main asset is that it decouples the composition/snapshot/cloning/deduplicating logic from the storage backend used.
-It provides a software stack where the aforementioned logic and volume handling is implemented and through pluggable storage drivers, it can operate over different storage types.
+It provides a software stack where the aforementioned logic and volume handling is implemented and through plugable storage drivers, it can operate over different storage types.
 So, Archipelago greatly reduces the need of each individual storage manufacturer or developer, to develop the same set of features for their storage solution.